zach2039/vs-toolworksadditions/README.md

 Config Settings (`VintageStoryData/ModConfig/ToolworksAdditions.json`)
 --------

- * `PatchToolworksCollectibleBehaviorToolGluingOnHeldInteractStart`: Toggles patch that fixes crash with using gluing items on nothing/air; defaults to `true`.
+ * `PatchToolworksCollectibleBehaviorToolGluingOnHeldInteractStart`: Enables or disables patch that fixes crash with using gluing items on nothing/air; defaults to `true`.

+ * `ApplyToolDurabilityConfigToToolHeads`: Enables or disables vanilla's tool durability modifier for tool heads; defaults to `true`.

+ * `ApplyToolDurabilityConfigToToolParts`: Enables or disables vanilla's tool durability modifier for tool parts; defaults to `true`.

 Future Plans